RichardA1/NaviPal-AI-Assistant/README.md

 # Assistive-AI-Toy
-A toylike personal voice assistant for neurodiverse people.
+A toy-like personal voice assistant for neurodiverse individuals.

-This is ment to do medication reminders, appointments, checklists, tell stories, aid with theripy, and geniral check-ins.
-Basicaly this is ment to be a voice assistant companion for someone needing some help with reminders and encuragment.
-The idea started out as a tool for children, but many adults have expressed interest in having somthing similar.
+This device is designed to provide medication reminders, schedule appointments, manage checklists, tell stories, support therapy, and offer general check-ins.
+Essentially, it serves as a voice assistant companion for individuals who need help with reminders and encouragement.
+While the idea originally started as a tool for children, many adults have expressed interest in something similar.

 [![YouTube](http://i.ytimg.com/vi/SLpDSxgNKxc/hqdefault.jpg)](https://www.youtube.com/watch?v=SLpDSxgNKxc)

-## The goal of this project:
+## Project Goal
-Design an inexpencive hardware platform that can use Text-to-speach (TTS) and Speach-to-tex (STT) combined with a Large Langage Model (LLM).
-This should be capable of rinning on standard 3.3V rechargable battery tech and provide simple IO interactions like buttons, LEDs, haptic motors, and other sensors for aditional interactions.
+The goal of this project is to design an inexpensive hardware platform that integrates Text-to-Speech (TTS) and Speech-to-Text (STT) with a Large Language Model (LLM).
+The device should run on a standard 3.3V rechargeable battery and support simple I/O interactions, including buttons, LEDs, haptic motors, and additional sensors for enhanced interactions.

 ## Prototype Parts List: